Identifying Memory Leaks in Workers

 Long-Lived Cache Eviction & Weak Reference Patterns

 Workers that maintain lookup tables or memoization caches often accumulate unreachable entries, leading to linear heap growth.
-Replace strong Map or Object references with WeakRef and FinalizationRegistry to allow automatic garbage collection of detached keys.
-For advanced cache architectures, study Optimizing Worker Memory Usage with WeakMaps to implement deterministic eviction policies that scale with dataset size.
+Replace strong Map or Object references with WeakRef and FinalizationRegistry to allow automatic garbage collection of entries once the referenced value becomes unreachable.

 }